Subaru-PFS/drp_stella/sphinx/user/getting_started.rst

      ingestImages.py $PFS_DATA $DRP_STELLA_DATA_DIR/tests/data/raw/*.fits --mode link

+- We also need a file describing the configuration of the cobras.
+For now we'll use the one with all ra and dec values equal to 0.0 which has (as a special case) a pfsConfigId == 0x0 cp -r $DRP_STELLA_DATA_DIR/tests/pfsState $PFS_DATA

 - Now that we have our database we can start reducing things.
 We start with creating a master Bias, followed by a Bias-subtracted master Dark.
 We will then create a Bias- and Dark-subtracted master Flat, which we then use to